-Words and music copyright by
+Words and music copyright ©1984 by Howard Ashby Kranz

-G
+G A

-be confused.
-I wore the wrong necktie,
+1. I used to be confused.
+I wore the wrong necktie, and

 all my scores were off the average.
 So I joined the rebels